Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Halo Profiles

 Another result of Fig. (\ref{figure_5}) is a very negligible difference between two cases of $A=0.05$ and $A=0.2$, thereby these two cases overlap in a plot. \\

 For SIDM1, we assume that at $r<r_{max}$, velocity dispersion remains unchanged, having its value at $r_{max}$ and then, overlaps with its relevant Gaussian function in SIDM0.1.
-Figs. (\ref{figure_6}) and (\ref{figure_7}) show 3-dimensional velocity dispersion profiles of SIDM0.1 (blue) and SIDM1 (red) for $\frac{M}{M_{\odot}}=10^{14}$ and $\frac{M}{M_{\odot}}=10^{15}$, respectively, in which the explained method is used.
+Fig. (\ref{figure_6}) shows 3-dimensional velocity dispersion profiles of SIDM0.1 (blue) and SIDM1 (red) for $\frac{\rm{M}}{\rm{M}_{\odot}}=10^{14}$ and $\frac{\rm{M}}{\rm{M}_{\odot}}=10^{15}$, respectively, in which the explained method is used.
 It is clear that these plots are in good agreement with simulation and consequently, this procedure can be used in Section III to derive scaling relations.